 Blair Rich, President, Worldwide Theatrical Marketing, Warner Bros.

-In this golden age of TV – with an abundance of premium programming – what are the strategies to best make a series stand out?
-How are marketers and their partners launching shows, as well as holding interest for series between seasons?
+In this golden age of TV and an abundance of premium programming – what are the strategies to best make a series stand out?
+How are marketers and their partners launching shows and holding interest for series between seasons?
 Marketers, platforms and their partners debate how the TV revolution is impacting their campaigns.

 Debra Birnbaum, Executive Editor, TV, Variety

 Molly Battin, EVP and Global Chief Communications and Corporate Marketing Officer, Turner

 Don Buckley, Chief Marketing Officer, Showtime Networks